labex-labs/open-source-labs/css/30-seconds-of-css/lab-button-border-animation/intro.md

 # Introduction

-In this lab, we will learn how to create a button border animation using CSS.
-The purpose of this lab is to demonstrate how to use pseudo-elements and the `:hover` pseudo-class to create a simple yet effective animation that enhances the user experience.
-By the end of this lab, you will have a better understanding of CSS animation techniques and how to apply them to your own projects.
+In this lab, we will explore how to create a button border animation on hover using CSS.
+By using the `::before` and `::after` pseudo-elements, we can add two boxes above and below the button and transition their width to `100%` on hover.
+This lab will help you to enhance your CSS skills and add interactivity to your web pages.